abdojulari/transcript-editor/project/oral-history/pages/about.md

 You may log in using a Google account to keep track of all your edits. <a href="http://twl-nypl.herokuapp.com/">Browse the Oral Histories</a> and select one to get started.

+# How Does It Work

+1. A community member records and Oral History or Memory Circle, typically with a zoom recorder or a smart phone app.
+2. The Library processes the story and now has an audio file and some basic metadata.
+3. We send the audio file to Pop Up Archive
+    [Pop Up Archive](https://www.popuparchive.com/about) timestamps the audio file into lines of about 6 seconds and generates transcript text using speech to text technologies.
+The computer-generated transcripts are synced with the audio timestamps.
+4. NYPL loads the audio and transcripts into the Transcript Corrector Tool.
+5. YOU listen and make your edits to the transcript, correcting it.
+6. After five people have listened, the tool compares the edits.
+7. If at least three people agree on the corrected text, the tool calculates the most correct line and it is locked.
+(The best line is calculated by comparing the use of punctuation, capitalization, and numerals.)
+8. If no consensus is reached, a line goes into review mode where users vote on the most correct version of the line.

 # Oral History Project

 Since 2013, The New York Public Library has been running the [Community Oral History Project](oralhistory.nypl.org).